zaki0929/raspimouse_navigation_2/README.md

 # raspimouse_navigation_2
-Package for implement navigation with IMU, expansion resettings, and original recovery behaviors on Raspberry Pi Mouse
+Package for implement navigation with IMU, expansion resettings, and original recovery behaviors on Raspberry Pi Mouse.

 # Requirements